TobyBackstrom/sparklib/README.md

 ## Axes

-To enhance the readability and context of sparkline data, Sparklib offers the functionality to create axes as individual canvas elements.
-These axes can be placed on any side of a chart - top, left, right, or bottom.
+To enhance the readability and context of sparkline data, Sparklib offers basic functionality to create axes as individual canvas elements.
+These axes can be rendered to fit on any side of a chart - top, left, right, or bottom.
+HTML and CSS markup can then be used to position the axes in relation to the chart.
 Additionally, each axis is fully customizable, allowing adjustments in line width, color, font, labels, and tick positions.

 The axes support is very basic and if you need more advanced capabilities, please look to another charting library.